-“The gladdest moment in human life, me thinks, is a departure into unknown lands.” – Sir Richard Burton
+“The gladdest moment in human life, I think, is a departure from unknown lands.” – Sir Richard Burton

-First stop in our current trip is Hong Kong (香港).
+First stop of our current trip is Hong Kong (香港).
 I was not sure what to expect when we planned this trip.
-When I think about Hong Kong, I have a quite small city on a tropical island which is very close to mainland china in my mind.
+When I think about Hong Kong, I have a quite small city on a tropical island which is very close to mainland China in my mind.

 “The world is a book, and those who do not travel read only one page.” - Saint Augustine

-What we found was a very fascinating place with a rich culture, dedicated to work, loaded with delightful food, inspired by trade and finance where everybody is constantly busy finding the next opportunity to do business.
-Everybody seems to try to get from A to B , often with a shipping package in their hand.
+What we found was a fascinating place with a rich culture, dedicated to working, loaded with delightful food, inspired by trade and finance where everybody is constantly busy finding the next opportunity to do business.
+Everybody seems to try to get from A to B, often with a shipping package in their hand.
 Because of that, this city has a serious addiction to escalators, no matter if upwards, downwards or just horizontal to speed up travel within the city and in buildings.

 Given that we just watched Ghost in the Shell, I had the soundtrack of the original Anime in my mind while wondering through the city.
 This city is truly inspiring, mind-opening, lush and beautiful - especially outside of the main touristic places.